Mindanao State University–Iligan Institute of Technology: Academics

 MSU-IIT offers programs in secondary, undergraduate, and graduate levels.
 It confers the Bachelor of Arts, Bachelor of Science, Master of Arts, Master of Science, and Doctor of Philosophy degrees.
-Its academic offerings include education, engineering, engineering technology, computer science, information technology, biology, chemistry, physics, statistics, mathematics, arts, humanities, linguistics, social sciences, nursing, business, accountancy, and law.
+Its academic offerings include education, engineering, engineering technology, mining, computer science, information technology, biology, chemistry, physics, statistics, mathematics, arts, humanities, linguistics, social sciences, nursing, business, accountancy, and law.
 The primary medium of instruction is English, with a few classes taught in Filipino and other languages.

 Currently, MSU-IIT has 7 Centers of Excellence designated by the Commission on Higher Education: Mathematics, Chemistry, Biology, Physics, Mechanical Engineering, Electronics Engineering and Teacher Education.
 It has also 11 CHED's Centers of Development: Filipino, History, Sociology, Information Technology, Statistics, Marine Biology, Civil Engineering, Chemical Engineering, Ceramics Engineering, Electrical Engineering and Metallurgical Engineering.

 Undergraduate

 College of Arts and Social Sciences

 The College of Arts and Social Sciences (CASS) is one of the seven colleges in the Institute and has seven degree offering departments namely: (1) Department of English, (2) Departamento ng Filipino at Ibang mga Wika, (3) Department of History, (4) Department of Political Science, (5) Department of Psychology, (6) Department of Sociology, and (7) the Department of Philosophy and Humanities.

 The College has been recognized by the Commission on Higher Education as Centers of Development in Filipino, History, and Sociology.
 All of its programs have also been granted Level IV Accreditation by the Accrediting Agency of Chartered Colleges and Universities (AACCUP).